ehalme/ID2223-lab2/README.md

 1. Clone this repository and open the notebook in Google Colab.
 2. Follow the steps to mount Google Drive and install dependencies.
 3. Execute cells to load the model and fine-tune it using LoRA.

----

-By leveraging both model-centric and data-centric approaches, this project can be extended and refined to achieve better performance tailored to specific applications.